reactorlabs/RhoVec/semantics.md

       - n3 == 0
       - n2' % n3 =/= 0
       - v_1 and v_3 have different types
+      - T == T_Null

 This follows similar rules to `E_Subset1_Bool`, where elements corresponding to `T` are replaced.
 The base vector may be extended, the index vector may be recycled, and the replacement vector may be recycled.
+Subset assignment to the NULL vector is not allowed, as there is no coercion here.

 _Note:_ In R, `n3` does not need to be a multiple of `n_2'` (the length of `v_2` after recycling and conversion to a positional vector); however, a warning is